PrivateVPN is a small, Sweden-based VPN provider that claims to be “the world’s most trusted VPN provider.”

 NordVPN is another established VPN provider that delivers excellent service for a reasonable price.

-While not scoring quite as high a global server count as ExpressVPN, NordVPN provides above-average global server coverage and should meet most users’ needs.
+NordVPN provides an impressive global server coverage (5,000+ servers in 63 countries) and should meet most users’ needs.